 As a repository of records of the life of Barnard College and broader feminist histories, we provide a space for critical, interdisciplinary inquiry into the past as well as the imagination of possible futures.
 We contribute to the College's mission of intellectual risk-taking and discovery and our shared responsibility to address issues of gender in all their complexity and urgency.

 The mission of the Barnard Archives is pedagogical at its foundation.
 We collaborate with Barnard students, staff, alums, faculty, administrators, and other members of the Barnard College and Columbia University communities, as well as with a global community of researchers, activists, and artists.
 We collect records documenting college history and the lives of students, alums, faculty, and staff from founding to present day, as well as special collections that document feminist histories.

 Our work is informed by reparative and redistributive frameworks to actively confront histories of exclusion and displacement of people with marginalized identities within our collections.

 To collect, appraise, preserve, and make accessible documents of Barnard College; to collect, appraise, preserve, and make accessible documentation of the activities, people, and events associated with the College’s administrative offices and academic departments, faculty, students, staff, and alums.

 To grow Special Collections that align with the ways in which Barnard students, alums, and faculty have always been at the forefront of feminist activism, theory, and scholarship.
-Though the staff of Barnard Archives and Special Collections will not limit its collecting focus to collections that originate in New York City, it will actively seek collections that emphasize New York City as an important geographic location for feminist and social justice work and thought.

 To provide adequate facilities for the retention and preservation of such records, to safeguard the collection's physical security, and to conform to professional standards.